devilry/devilry-django/not_for_deploy/docs/sysadmin/gettingstarted.rst

     #: This directory should be backed up.
     MEDIA_ROOT = '/path/to/directory/for/uploadedfiles/'

+    #: The directory where compressed archives are stored.
+Archives are compressed when examiners or students
+    #: downloads files from an assignment or a feedbackset.
+    #: See the ``Compressed archives for filedownload`` guide.
+    DEVILRY_COMPRESSED_ARCHIVES_DIRECTORY = '/path/to/directory/for/compressedarchives/'

     #: Url where users are directed when they do not have the permissions they believe they should have.
     DEVILRY_LACKING_PERMISSIONS_URL = None